mathcodes/mathcodes/README.md

 <br/>

+✍️ &nbsp;&nbsp;...
+Mastering the implementation of AI into my products 🤖 🌱

 ✍️ &nbsp;&nbsp;... starting a new technical blog on Medium found [here](https://medium.com/@jcircle9)

 🔭 &nbsp;&nbsp;...looking for my next `job` in `frontend web development`.
 I'm open to related positions including entry-level opportunities!